EdmundGoodman/Warwick_modelling/writeup/writeup.md

   These probabilities, and other variable aspects of the model, such as population size or how many drugs are used, are set as constant values at the top of the model.

-  Initially, the model just had a parameter for how many different antibiotics are used, and all the associated probabilities (e.g. likelihood of recovery, likelihood of death, etc.) with these antibiotics were the same, but in the final version, the different antibiotics are named to more closely map to the real world, and they are allowed to have their own separate values for these probabilities.
+  Initially, the model only had a parameter for how many different antibiotics are used, and all the associated probabilities (e.g. likelihood of recovery, likelihood of death, etc.) with these antibiotics were the same.
+However, in the final version, the different antibiotics are named to more closely map to the real world, and they are allowed to have their own separate values for these probabilities.
 However, for convenience's sake, we introduce meta-parameters which can be used to set all the antibiotics to have the same probability in a given category.
   Below shows code for a default setting of these probabilities, the meaning of which will be explained further on:

   ```python